Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - If you replace an existing physician with a new one, the new one will be buisy if the old one was working on a project.
 - The Button to stop Naturalist projects now also stops the Botanical expedition.

+Changes:
+- Removed MFE_trade_good_events.2 and MFE_trade_good_events.3, as trade routes can no longer be created.
+- Gave the Engineer Trait a positive modifier for manufacturing throughput if they are executives.

 Balancing:
 - Establishing a Nature Preserve now requires less construction points.